technomancy/leiningen/doc/TUTORIAL.md

 This shows two versions available with the dependency vector notation for each.
-You can copy one of these directly into the `:dependencies` section in `project.clj`.
+You can copy one of these directly into the `:dependencies` vector in `project.clj`.

 The "artifact id" here is "lancet", and "1.0.1" is the version you require.
-Every library also has a "group id", though for Clojure libraries it is often the same as the artifact-id, in which case you may leave it out of the Leiningen dependency notation.
+Every library also has a "group id", though for Clojure libraries it is often the same as the artifact-id, in which case you may omit it.
 For Java libraries often a reversed domain name is used as the group id.

 Sometimes versions will end in "-SNAPSHOT".
 This means that it is not an official release but a development build.
 Relying on snapshot